Strobel, Sgt. Herbert F.

 The weather was described as being constantly rainy.
 This resulted in many of the men being put in the base hospital to stop the spread of colds.
 Meals, at first, were somewhat improvised because both company cooks were in the hospital with colds.
 It was noted by the members of the company that the members of the other two companies found the morning temperature hard to deal with while it was warm to them.
 The longer they were there, the weather improved.

-The uniforms they wore were a collection of various uniforms with some men wearing WWI uniforms, others denim work uniforms, while still others had the latest issue.
+The uniforms the enlisted men wore were a collection of various uniforms with some men wearing WWI uniforms, others denim work uniforms, while still others had the latest issue.
 One day three officers on horseback rode up to one of the companies and asked the sergeant in charge why the men were dressed the way they were.
-The sergeant explained they were a federalized National Guard tank battalion and what they were wearing was what they had.
+The sergeant explained they were a federalized National Guard tank battalion and what they were wearing is what they had.
 After this conversation, the three officers rode away.
 That afternoon, two trucks with new coveralls pulled up to the battalion’s barracks, and each man was issued a pair.
 Since they were the best clothing they had, many of the men wore them as their dress uniform.
 As it turned out, one of the three officers who had talked to the sergeant was Col. Dwight D. Eisenhower who had overseen tank training for the army at one time.

 At the end of February, the first detachment of men was sent to Ft.
 Knox, Kentucky, for training as radio operators for 13 weeks.
 On March 5th, the soldiers were paid for the first time receiving pay for 18 days of service.
 It is known that a second detachment of men was sent to Ft.
 Knox the second week of March.
 Another detachment of men was sent to mechanics school and gunnery school at Ft.
 Knox the last week in March.
 It is believed he was one of the men.
 On March 10th, the company took a 3-mile hike with backpacks.
 When they returned they had to pitch their tents and there was an inspection.
 They took an 8-mile road march through the fir trees on March 14th.
 The next day they had a field inspection.